Defending From Physically-Realizable Adversarial Attacks Through Internal Over-Activation Analysis: Proposed defense

-$\mathcal{H}^\mathcal{S}$ and $\mathcal{H}^\mathcal{D}$ summarize the over-activation behavior at different depths in the model: $\mathcal{H}^\mathcal{S}$ represents the over-activated regions in the shallow layers, while $\mathcal{H}^\mathcal{D}$ takes into consideration also deep layers.
+This section explains how the mask $M(\x)$ is generated by merging the information of two sets of heatmaps, $\mathcal{S}$ and $\mathcal{D}$.
+The set $\mathcal{S}$ contains $N_\mathcal{S}$ heatmaps belonging to the selected shallow layers only, while $\mathcal{D}$ contains $N_\mathcal{D}$ heatmaps belonging to deeper layers and possibly to shallow layers.
+Leveraging these sets of heatmaps, we reduce the analysis to two aggregated heatmaps $\mathcal{H}^\mathcal{S} = \mathcal{F}(\mathcal{S})$ and $\mathcal{H}^\mathcal{D} = \mathcal{F}(\mathcal{D})$, where $\mathcal{F(\cdot)}$ is an operator that merges multiple heatmaps belonging to a given set.
+In practice, a pixel-wise \textit{max} function is used for $\mathcal{F}(\cdot)$. $\mathcal{H}^\mathcal{S}$ and $\mathcal{H}^\mathcal{D}$ summarize the over-activation behavior at different depths in the model: $\mathcal{H}^\mathcal{S}$ represents the over-activated regions in the shallow layers, while $\mathcal{H}^\mathcal{D}$ takes into consideration also deep layers.
 The reason for using these two heatmaps emerged after a series of experimental observations.
 From a practical perspective, $\mathcal{H}^{\mathcal{S}}$ allows highlighting the over-activated portions of the image (i.e., the regions that may contain adversarial objects): it provides a high spatial accuracy, but a limited capability of discriminating adversarial and non-adversarial regions.
 Conversely, $\mathcal{H}^{\mathcal{D}}$ provides a high accuracy in identifying adversarial over-activations, but with a much lower spatial accuracy.
 In fact, experiments showed that over-activations coming from non-adversarial regions do not propagate their effect to deeper layers (a more detailed analysis of this effect is provided in the supplementary material).
 Hence, $\mathcal{H}^{\mathcal{D}}$ can be used to filter out the regions highlighted by $\mathcal{H}^{\mathcal{S}}$ that are not adversarial, yielding a more accurate heatmap.

-Figure~\ref{fig:fusion-block} illustrates the operations performed by the Fusion and Detection Block shown in Figure \ref{fig:top_view} to flag the presence of an adversarial object and generate the defense mask.